andydunn101/mdsadiscog/README.md

 - Bootstrap framework
-	- Provide the framework to build a user friendly website -Font Awesome
+	- Provide the framework to build a user friendly website
+	- Use of JavaScript to implement the navigation bars and dropdown features -Font Awesome
 	- Used to provide standard font images
 - Google Fonts